arpitakaushikdata/arpitakaushikdata.github.io/_posts/2016-3-22-Prudential-Insurance.md

 ##### Continous Variable
 In order to understand the relation between continues independent variables and Response variables, we can use box plots.
 Out of 11 Continues variables, following 2 displayed a trend with the response variable
--BMI
+*BMI
--Employment Info 6
+*Employment Info 6

 Following is the Box plot for Response variable and BMI, to understand the relation between them.
 The line highlighted in Red displays the trend between BMI & Response.
 As there is a trend for Response this variable can be included in the analysis

 ![Screen Shot 2016-05-23 at 8.03.18 PM.png](http://arpitakaushikdata.github.io/images/Screen Shot 2016-05-23 at 8.03.18 PM.png)

--Following is the Box plot for Response variable and Employment Info 6, to understand the relation between them.
+Following is the Box plot for Response variable and Employment Info 6, to understand the relation between them.
 The trend between the Response and Employment Info is denoted by the red line.
 As Employment Info has varied valued for each response category, it can be included in model.

 ![Screen Shot 2016-05-23 at 8.04.38 PM.png](http://arpitakaushikdata.github.io/images/Screen Shot 2016-05-23 at 8.04.38 PM.png)